SystemsApproach/private5g/software/scale.rst

    `OpenVINO Toolkit <https://docs.openvino.ai>`__.

-A second answer is that you want to scale SD-Core itself, in support of a scalable number of UEs.
+A third possible answer is that you want to scale SD-Core itself, in support of a scalable number of UEs.
 For example, providing predictable, low-latency support for hundreds or thousands of IoT devices requires horizontally scaling the AMF.
 OnRamp provides a way to experiment with exactly that possibility.
 If you edit the ``core`` section of ``vars/main.yml`` to use an alternative values file (in place of ``5g-values.yaml``):

 .. code-block::

-   values_file: "/workdir/config/hpa-5g-values.yaml"
+   values_file: "config/hpa-5g-values.yaml"

 you can deploy SD-Core with *Horizontal Pod Autoscaling (HPA)* enabled.
 Note that HPA is an experimental feature of SD-Core; it has